 Portable Homework Box -Make a grab and go box for homework on the go.
 This has been a staple in our house.

-Homework Clipboards -Have everything at easy access by keeping important papers attached to the clipboards until you need them.
+Homework Clipboards -Have everything at easy access by keeping important school papers attached to the clipboards until you need them.

 Reading Log Books -Keep track of daily reading and favorite books that have been read.
 This is great prep for book reports.